Skip to main content

 Artworks/Images

 Creator/Artist(s) Last name, First name.
-Title.
-Date of creation/completion.
+Title. date of creation/completion.
 Medium, Dimensions (dimensions conversion).
 Location of work.
 URL/Database name.

 Gloag, Isobel.
 The Woman with the Puppets.
 1915.
 Oil on canvas, 64.5 x 82.5 cm (25.39 x 32.48 in).
 Huge Lane Gallery, Dublin, Ireland. http://emuseum.pointblank.ie/online_catalogue/work-detail.php?objectid=619.